bens4lsu/theskinny-publish/Content/blog2/toy-story.md

 ---
 My kid is really growing up.
 So far, he's had difficulty with V's, so he pronounced his name "NaaNaa."
 Yesterday, he got the V in the mix:  "VVVVVnaanaa."

-The past two weeks or so, he can't get enough of the movie <i>Toy Story</i>, which up until then, I hadn't seen since it was first released.
+The past two weeks or so, he can't get enough of the movie *Toy Story*, which up until then, I hadn't seen since it was first released.
 He relates to Woody the Cowboy, as they both enjoy wearing boots.
-We tried <i>Cars</i> and the one with the rat who like to cook, but they can't even approach the popularity of "Cowboy."
+We tried *Cars* and the one with the rat who like to cook, but they can't even approach the popularity of "Cowboy."

 <table cellpadding="2" align="right"><tr><td width="5" rowspan="2"><spacer type="block" width="5" height="1"></td><td width="250" ><img src="/img/pen2.jpg"></td></tr><tr><td class="caption" width="250">Toy Story Pen</td></tr></table>